 The technology industry—or at least its largest players—will likely continue to close the gender gap in the year ahead.
 Deloitte Global predicts that large global technology firms, on average, will reach nearly 33% overall female representation in their workforces in 2022, up slightly more than 2 percentage points from 2019 (figure 1).1 The proportion of women in technical roles will also nudge up, though it has tended to lag the overall proportion of women by about 8 percentage points.

-With research showing that diverse teams perform better and are more innovative, leaders across industries recognize that a diverse workforce—by gender, race, age, and other social factors—is good for business.2 As the tech industry seeks to shape a prosperous future for themselves, it is aiming to be more representative of that future.
+With research showing that diverse teams perform better and are more innovative, leaders across industries recognise that a diverse workforce—by gender, race, age and other social factors—is good for business.2 As the tech industry seeks to shape a prosperous future for themselves, it is aiming to be more representative of that future.

 Continued progress will likely require renewed commitment and greater effort.
-Well-known challenges to equitable female representation persist, including factors related to the educational pipeline, recruitment and hiring, retention, pay, and promotion.9 Adding to these challenges, the COVID-19 pandemic has taken a heavy toll on workers’ well-being and professional prospects.
-Deloitte’s 2021 Women @ Workstudy, which polled 500 women in the global technology, media, and telecommunications (TMT) workforce, found that, compared with how they felt prior to the crisis, TMT women have experienced dramatic drops in motivation and productivity at work, job satisfaction, work/life balance, and feelings of loyalty to their employers (figure 2).10 Eighty-three percent of the TMT women surveyed reported that their workload had increased, and a majority said that they were spending more time on household chores and dependent care as well.11 Boundaries between life and work collapsed: Satisfaction with work/life balance dropped by 38 points, and the ability to “switch off” work dropped by 19 points.
-Perhaps more alarmingly, only 38% of women in the TMT industry feel their organization’s commitment to supporting them has been sufficient.12 Just 30% say their employer increased their access to flexible work (such as the freedom to work around caregiving responsibilities or other commitments), and only 22% say that their employers made it clear they’re not expected to be “always on.”13
+Well-known challenges to equitable female representation persist, including factors related to the educational pipeline, recruitment and hiring, retention, pay and promotion.9 Adding to these challenges, the COVID-19 pandemic has taken a heavy toll on workers’ well-being and professional prospects.
+Deloitte’s 2021 Women @ Workstudy, which polled 500 women in the global technology, media and telecommunications (TMT) workforce, found that, compared with how they felt prior to the crisis, TMT women have experienced dramatic drops in motivation and productivity at work, job satisfaction, work/life balance and feelings of loyalty to their employers (figure 2).10 Eighty-three percent of the TMT women surveyed reported that their workload had increased and a majority said that they were spending more time on household chores and dependent care as well.11 Boundaries between life and work collapsed: Satisfaction with work/life balance dropped by 38 points and the ability to “switch off” work dropped by 19 points.
+Perhaps more alarmingly, only 38% of women in the TMT industry feel their organisation’s commitment to supporting them has been sufficient.12 Just 30% say their employer increased their access to flexible work (such as the freedom to work around caregiving responsibilities or other commitments) and only 22% say that their employers made it clear they’re not expected to be “always on.”13

-But these are factors organizations can mitigate.
-Some tech companies, including Google, Salesforce, and IBM, have responded to the pandemic by expanding programs for backup child care and paid family caregiver leave.14 Some have created new flexible-work and well-being programs, such as job sharing, free mental health counseling, collective disconnect days, and video programs with child-focused educational content.15 Tech companies that proactively craft programs and policies to help workers balance their caregiving and well-being needs with work responsibilities may be able to avoid burnout, build greater loyalty, and retain diverse talent through the crisis and beyond.
+But these are factors organisations can mitigate.
+Some tech companies, including Google, Salesforce and IBM, have responded to the pandemic by expanding programmes for backup child care and paid family caregiver leave.14 Some have created new flexible-work and well-being programmes, such as job sharing, free mental health counselling, collective disconnect days and video programmes with child-focussed educational content.15 Tech companies that proactively craft programmes and policies to help workers balance their caregiving and well-being needs with work responsibilities may be able to avoid burnout, build greater loyalty and retain diverse talent through the crisis and beyond.

-When all is said and done, improving women’s representation in technology calls for the same kind of leadership commitment and strategic focus that underlies other critical organizational initiatives.
+When all is said and done, improving women’s representation in technology calls for the same kind of leadership commitment and strategic focus that underlies other critical organisational initiatives.
 Companies should identify a responsible executive and commit to a holistic diversity, equity, and inclusion strategy that cultivates an inclusive culture.
-Accountability and transparency—identifying metrics, reporting results, and tracking progress—are essential.
-Only then can companies take stock of what is and isn’t working, revise their approach, and improve.
+Accountability and transparency—identifying metrics, reporting results and tracking progress—are essential.
+Only then can companies take stock of what is and isn’t working, revise their approach and improve.